section-engineering-education/engineering-education/content/articles/autonlp-using-autoviml-library-for-natural-language-processing/index.md

 ![Dataset information](/engineering-education/autonlp-using-autoviml-library-for-natural-language-processing/dataset-information.jpg)

-From the image above, the dataset has over 130 million customer reviews that have been collected by researchers over the years.
+From the image above, the dataset has over 130 million customer reviews collected by researchers over the years.
 The dataset has different columns.
-We are interested in the following important columns: `helpful_votes`, `review_headline`, `review_body` and `star_rating`.
+We are interested in the following columns: `helpful_votes`, `review_headline`, `review_body` and `star_rating`.

 - `star_rating`
-It is the 1-5 star rating of the product purchased.
+It shows the 1-5 star rating of the product purchased.

 - `helpful_votes`
-It is the number of votes of a purchased product.
+It shows the number of votes of a purchased product.

 - `review_headline`
-It is the title product review.
+It shows the title product review.

 - `review_body`
-It is a detailed description of the review.
+It shows the detailed description of the review.

-After loading the dataset, we need to convert the dataset into an array using NumPy.
-An array can be easily be used by the model.
+After loading the dataset, we need to convert the dataset into a NumPy array.
+We perform this process using the NumPy library.
+A NumPy array is stored at one continuous place in memory, so a model can access and manipulate it easily.

 #### Convert dataset to array
 We import the NumPy package using the following code: